 All associates returning from a trip must be placed in a preventive quarantine for 14 days upon their date of arrival to Canada.
 We also encourage anyone who feels sick to stay home in order to help prevent the spread of the virus.

 Emergency paid leave

 We implemented additional emergency paid leave policies to help our associates cope with the challenges associated with the current COVID-19 context.

-We are giving all hourly associates a special payment to recognize that they and their family may be experiencing unplanned expenses and hardships during this time and to recognize their efforts as they work tirelessly to serve our customers and communities.
-In addition, all full-time, part-time, and seasonal hourly associates benefit from a temporary $2 an hour wage premium for the hours they work throughout the months of April and May.
+For the months of March and August, we offered eligible hourly associates a special payment to recognize that they and their family may be experiencing unplanned expenses and hardships during this time and to recognize their efforts as they work tirelessly to serve our customers and communities.
+In addition, for the months of April, May, June and July, eligible full-time, part-time, and seasonal hourly associates benefited from a temporary $2 an hour wage premium.

 Supporting our communities

 On April 14, we announced a philanthropic investment of $1 million to support Canadian associates and communities now and as the pandemic continues.
 This philanthropic investment includes:

 - A total of $241,000 to allow Lowe’s, RONA, Reno-Depot, and Dick’s Lumber corporate stores across the country to support, either in cash or in kind, initiatives to meet the specific needs of the communities within their region.

 - A total of $228,000 to allow RONA affiliated dealers to support store associates and local community needs.